-Niobium Coin Article Originally by Louis Golino and Updated August 2021 by CoinWeek …..
+Niobium Coin Article by Louis Golino and updated August 2021 by CoinWeek …..

 The Austrian Mint is one of the world’s oldest mints, with historical roots that date back to 1194.
-It is best known for its Philharmonic silver and gold coins, which are among the world’s most widely traded bullion coins,however since 2003 the mint has issued a 25 euro coin that feature an outer ring of silver and an inner core of of a special oxidized metal that can create multiple different colors.
+It is best known for its Philharmonic silver and gold coins, which are among the world’s most widely traded bullion coins, however, since 2003 the mint has issued a 25 euro coin that features an outer ring of silver and an inner core of a special oxidized metal that can create multiple different colors.
 This is known as the Niobium Coin Series.

 This has become one of mint’s most well-known and popular collector series, and it honors Austrian, European, and global contributions to science and technology.
 It is a widely collected and innovative series, the first numismatic series in the world to use niobium, a metal that is much rarer than silver.

 Niobium was discovered in 1801, and is used primarily in the aerospace industry and jewelry manufacturing.
 The only other countries that make a niobium coin are Canada, Latvia and Luxembourg (though Luxembourg utilizes the Austrian Mint).
 There are other “Branded Collector Coins” also produced under license with Liberia, Rwanda, Sierra Leone, Mongolia and Palau.

 These Niobium Coin have a striking appearance because the niobium is oxidized during the preparation of the coins, and it is done differently for each issue in order to give the Niobium Coin a different color.
 Because the coins are popular all over the world, especially in Europe, their mintage was raised with the 2005 issue from 50,000 to 65,000, a level which has been maintained through the current issue.